RULES OF TABLE TENNIS

 A player scores a point when his opponent commits one of the following errors:

-• He moves the table during play.
+• The player moves the table during play.

-• His free hand touches the table.
+• The player's free hand touches the table.

 RULES OF THE GAME